psyb0t/piraterf/README.md

 ## 📝 License

-This project is licensed under the terms specified in the `LICENSE` file.
+This project is licensed under WTFPL (Do What The Fuck You Want To Public License).

-## 🙏 Acknowledgments
+## 🔗 Dependencies

 - **[rpitx](https://github.com/F5OEO/rpitx)** - The legendary RF transmission library that makes this all possible
 - **[servicepack](https://github.com/psyb0t/servicepack)** - The framework that keeps this project organized and deployable
 - **[aichteeteapee](https://github.com/psyb0t/aichteeteapee)** - The HTTP server framework powering the web interface
 - **[gorpitx](https://github.com/psyb0t/gorpitx)** - Go wrapper for rpitx that makes RF transmission elegant
-- **Go community** - For building such a fucking excellent language
-- **Raspberry Pi Foundation** - For creating the perfect pirate ship hardware

 ---